Francois-Coleongco/Steganography_Suite/README.md

 ## WHY DID YOU MAKE THIS

-I saw a youtube short of PirateSoftware talking about how he stores his passwords with steganography and I was like, you know that might actually be cool to implement with encryption then i could have my own local password manager based on just images.
+so i could have my own local encrypted password manager based on just images.

 ## HOW TO USE: